xin-alice/cs159_safe_learning/README.md

 pip install .
 ```

-Be sure to check the environment.txt with the version requirements.
+Be sure to check the requirements.txt with the version requirements.

 You can the find experiments in the experiments folder.
 Specifically, there are: